Vilasi/CrystalCreations/README.md

 Sue's Crystal Creations.
-A jewelry website completed for FCC's Responsive Web Design Projects - Build a Product Landing Page.
+A product landing page created for Sue's small jewelry business.

 The website is live on GitHub Pages: